deadbeefmonster/Azalyx-CX-C/README.txt

 My primary editors/coding tools are GNU Emacs (console only) and CLion (which is an amazing IDE).
-I know many other graybeards hate the idea of using and IDE, but they're simply missing out.
+I know many other graybeards hate the idea of using an IDE, but they're simply missing out.
 CLion makes life so much easier.

 Using cmake because this isn't the 1990s anymore.
 I don't edit